leetster0/MyVotePH/README.md

 myVotePH User Manual

+This is the final project of Paolo Roxas for the CS50 (CPSC 100 at Yale) “Introduction to Programming” class.
+It was designed to be run on the Cloud9 IDE and utilizes PHP, javascript, SQL, HTML, and CSS.
+It also uses the Twitter API, the Chart.js library, and one of CS50’s own libraries.

 myVotePH is a website that seeks to track the progress of the 2016 Philippine Presidential Elections.
 To do this, it monitors all twitter activity related to each of the five candidates, and displays this data in three sections: Twitter Activity, Recent Tweets, and Top Tweets.